jonjozwiak/openstack/director-examples/ad-integration/README.md

 ```
   nc -v -i 5 -w 5 dc1.example.com 636   # Or 389 for LDAP
 ```
-  This should connect, idle for 5 seconds, and then disconnect If you get a 'Connection reset by peer' than the connection is not working correctly
+  This should connect, idle for 5 seconds, and then disconnect.
+  If you get a 'Connection reset by peer' than the connection is not working correctly

 * Outside of keystone, validate you can bind to the domain: